Dear Companions in Mission,

 Here you will find a series of articles, reflections, and meditations to assist during this challenging time in the life of our Church, both locally and globally.
 You are strongly invited to pray and consider concrete ways of how you yourself can be an ear and heart of support for victims of abuse and an aide in fostering greater accountability in our structures and among our leaders within the Church.

 Over the upcoming weeks and months, St. Ignatius Parishioners are invited to prayerfully reflect upon how they are feeling, and explore ways on expressing themselves in some written form.
 You are encouraged to share your feelings, frustrations and recommendations on how we can move forward as a parish, diocese and global Church community.
 This movement forward together reflects our way of proceeding that lifts up victims of abuse, seeks accountability among leaders, and rightfully protects the community from predators.
 We also recognize that we remain a community in Christ of forgiveness, made up of sinners and yet walking in the Spirit.
 Your letters to the leadership of the Parish Council will be read by a working team of individuals who will shape a plan of prayer, discernment and action for the months ahead.

 Your letters or emails can be addressed to Fr.
-Mike, Fr.
-Dave, Amy Rogers (Parish Council Chair), or Vivian Macaspac (Parish Council Vice-chair).
+Mike, Vivian Macaspac (Parish Council Chair), or Maribel Arizmendiz (Parish Council Vice-chair).

 Check back later for information on upcoming events.